 That’s one reason why we always recommend consulting your healthcare provider before trying intermittent fasting or making any changes to your lifestyle or eating habits.
 No matter what you eat during the experience, fasting also isn’t safe or right for everyone, so it’s important to get medical approval before giving it a whirl.

 If you’ve gotten that sign-off, we’re ready to step up to your plate and help you figure out what to eat during intermittent fasting and how to meal plan for your needs and goals.
-Whether you’re after something specific, like an intermittent fasting food list for weight loss, or just looking to understand meal planning and intermittent fasting for beginners, take our SIMPLE quiz to unlock personalized food shopping tips and meal inspo.
+Whether you’re after something specific, like an intermittent fasting food list for weight loss, or just looking to understand meal planning and intermittent fasting for beginners, take our Simple quiz to unlock personalized food shopping tips and meal inspo.

 What to avoid while intermittent fasting